pbinkley/rcb-manual/sections/07-books-containing-characters-not-in-the-roman-alphabet-tabular-matter-diagrams-and-illustrations.md

 its maximum beauty and clarity, it may call for manuscript composition.
-The kind of skill in lettering and numbering that is used in the manuscript composition of tab- ular material is widely available, since it is developed by the engineering profession

-and taught in vocational schools as "mechan-

-ical drawing."
-The three techniques avail-— able for the reproduction of tabular mate— rial are, then, relief printing, typescript with or without photographic multiplying, and manuscript with some photographic tech—- niques of multiplying (blueprinting, photo- stating, photo-offset, ete.)
+The kind of skill in lettering and numbering that is used in the manuscript composition of tabular material is widely available, since it is developed by the engineering profession and taught in vocational schools as "mechanical drawing."
+The three techniques available for the reproduction of tabular material are, then, relief printing, typescript with or without photographic multiplying, and manuscript with some photographic techniques of multiplying (blueprinting, photostating, photo-offset, etc.)

-Cost comparisons are difficult to establish among the three kinds of composi- tion of tabular matter.
-In linotyping, the extra charge for tabular matter may run from 75% to 600%; in typescript, from 25% to 200%; and the cost of manuscript prepar- ation of tables can be guessed from the fact that draughtsmen are available at wag- es of #.60 per hour for ordinary skill and
+Cost comparisons are difficult to establish among the three kinds of composition of tabular matter.
+In linotyping, the extra charge for tabular matter may run from 75% to 600%; in typescript, from 25% to 200%; and the cost of manuscript preparation of tables can be guessed from the fact that draughtsmen are available at wages of $.60 per hour for ordinary skill and
-$1.00 per hour for high skill, and that

-~

-CHARACTERS NOT IN ROMAN ALPHABET, TABULAR MATTER, DIAGRAMS, ILLUSTRATIONS

-their speed is much less than that of a ayia Site
+$1.00 per hour for high skill, and that {% include pagebreak.html canvas=183 %} their speed is much less than that of a typist.

-When words are interspersed with characters not in the Roman alphabet, the non—Roman characters may happen to be in another alphabet (i.e., Greek or Russian) that is available as a special matrix for the linotype, or as a special type font, or a special type plate for the Varityper.
-A font of type sufficient for occasional Rus— sian words in a book costs $30.00 or $40.00; a Varityper type plate costs $5.00 in ba- kelite and $8.50 in metal; a font of Chi- nese type varies in cost according to com— pleteness.
+When words are interspersed with characters not in the Roman alphabet, the non-Roman characters may happen to be in another alphabet (i.e., Greek or Russian) that is available as a special matrix for the linotype, or as a special type font, or a special type plate for the Varityper.
+A font of type sufficient for occasional Russian words in a book costs $30.00 or $40.00; a Varityper type plate costs $5.00 in bakelite and $8.50 in metal; a font of Chinese type varies in cost according to completeness.
 There could be no linotype matrix or Varityper type plate for Chinese on account of the number of the symbols.